awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cost_Category/1_configure_lab_environment.md

 pre: "<b>1. </b>"
 ---
 ## Overview
 Any Company (a fictional Enterprise organization) is running different projects on AWS cloud in **us-east-1** region, which various departments in the organization own for their respective teams.
-For example, the **digital department** has implemented two critical 2-tier web applications **project1** and **project2** for two different teams called **alpha** and **beta** under two different cost centres **CostCenter-1111** and **CostCenter-2222** respectively.
+For example, the **Digital** department has implemented two critical 2-tier web applications **Project1** and **Project2** for two different teams called **Alpha** and **Beta** under two different cost centres **CostCenter-1111** and **CostCenter-2222** respectively.

-The CFO is highly concerned about the entire cost of cloud resources that is generated as part of the digital department and have asked the head of the digital department to share a consolidated cost report exclusive to the digital department including cost for each service that both alpha and beta teams are using for their respective projects.
-This is a very important task to be completed on a priority basis, and can be achieved using **AWS Well-Architected cost management using AWS Tag Editor and AWS Cost Categories**.
+The CFO is highly concerned about the entire cost of cloud resources that is generated as part of the digital department and have asked the head of the digital department to share a consolidated cost report exclusive to the digital department including cost for each service that both Alpha and Beta teams are using for their respective projects.
+This is a very important task to be completed on a priority basis.

-The lab uses two CloudFormation templates for **project1** and **project2**, and will teach you the techniques to apply tags for cost categorization and further use cost categories for expenditure awareness.
+The lab uses two CloudFormation templates for **Project1** and **Project2**, and will teach you the techniques to apply tags for cost categorization and further use cost categories for expenditure awareness.